 How to give an amazing talk

 If you work in academia you have to give a lot of talks.
 While many people dread it, I love doing it.
 I would consider myself even a little bit of a presentation geek.
 I try to give quite a lot of talks ranging from lectures, presentations of our work in front of research groups, for stakeholders from industry, at Science festivals, and in front of school kids.
-This year I even gave a talk in a pub at the Pint of Science festival.
+A few years back I even gave a talk in a pub at the Pint of Science festival and I was also invited to New Scientist Live.

-To ensure to give the best talk possible, I apply a couple of basic rules and a handful of tricks, which I am happy to share here with you.
+To ensure I give the best talk possible, I apply a few basic rules and a handful of tricks, which I am happy to share here with you.

 Know your audience and make it relevant for them